 Texas Children's Feigin Tower is a hub for pediatric research.
-The facility provides researchers space to intensify their research in areas of fundamental importance in microbiology, immunology, cell biology and sciences of infection and inflammation.
-Researchers at the Feigin Center are making landmark discoveries and fundamental contributions to the fields of pediatric cancer, women's health and blood disorders.
-They are also learning how to genetically manipulate tumor cells to make effective cancer vaccines and how to enhance patients' own immune cells to enable them to attack cancers directly.
+The facility provides researchers space to conduct research in areas of fundamental importance in microbiology, immunology, cell biology, genetics and the biology of infection and inflammation.
+Researchers at the Feigin Center are making landmark discoveries and fundamental contributions to the fields of pediatric cancer, women's health, disorders of the blood, gastrointestinal tract, liver, kidney, bones as well as psychological conditions.
+In addition, researchers at the Feigin Center are world-class experts in developing effective and safe vaccines for various emerging infectious diseases and cancers.

 The Jan and Dan Duncan Neurological Research Institute (NRI)

 The Jan and Dan Duncan Neurological Research Institute at Texas Children's Hospital (NRI) is the basic science research institute dedicated to improving the lives of patients facing devastating neurological disorders.
-NRI is committed to understanding the pathogenesis of neurological diseases with the ultimate goal of developing treatments.
+NRI is committed to understanding the pathogenesis of neurological, neurodegenerative and neuropsychiatric diseases with the ultimate goal of developing effective and safe treatments.

 Collaboration and leadership in genetics and neuroscience have allowed faculty at Baylor College of Medicine and Texas Children's Hospital to discover the underlying causes of dozens of neurological disorders.
 It is the world’s first basic science research institute dedicated to childhood neurological diseases, with the goal of accelerating the pace of discoveries related to brain development and function.
 In its first five years, the NRI has demonstrated its ability to fulfill that mission with accomplishments that include significant research breakthroughs, grants and faculty awards.

 Dr. Huda Y. Zoghbi, director of the NRI, professor of neurology, neuroscience, pediatrics, and molecular and human genetics at Baylor College of Medicine (BCM), and Howard Hughes Medical Institute investigator, credits the institute’s progress to its multi-disciplinary research team, its collaborative approach and a strong infrastructure of core facilities.
 Dr. John Swann, the co-director of NRI, also heads the Gordon and Mary Cain Pediatric Neurology Research Foundation Laboratories dedicated to basic research in childhood epilepsies.